When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Keyword research

 71% of marketing professionals have cited strategic keyword research as their most effective tactic for SEO.
-What better way to learn more about your potential customer than to be able to see what they are searching for?
+What better way to learn more about your potential customers than to be able to see what they are searching for?

 Keyword research allows you to know the common questions and phrases they use, which are also relevant to your brand.